 - Rybelsus comes as an oral tablet that you’ll likely take once per day.
 Ozempic is given as a subcutaneous injection that you’ll likely give yourself once a week.

-- If your blood sugar isn’t well controlled with other diabetes drugs, your doctor may look at adding Rybelsus or Ozempic to your treatment regimen.
+- If your blood sugar isn’t well managed with other diabetes drugs, your doctor may look at adding Rybelsus or Ozempic to your treatment regimen.
 Either drug would be used in combination with diet and exercise.

 - Ozempic is approved to reduce the risk of heart attack or stroke in people with type 2 diabetes and heart disease.
 Rybelsus is not approved for this use.